nannabryne/LABfield2/README.md

 ## **(a)** Field manipulation
 > look-up folder: `benchmarks/field_manipulation/`

+The boilerplate example is that of a linear combination between two fields.

 ## **(b)** Execution of fast Fourier transform
 > look-up folder: `benchmarks/fft_execution/`

 ## **(c)** Particle-mesh projection